 Lina has an ability to infuse parts of the body with meaning.
 In this image, her mother's neck suggests the softness, the vulnerability that hides below the surface.
 The parting of her mother's hair is a revelation, an invitation.
 It suggests that Lina is going to offer us an honesty in the pages that follow and in doing so, reveal her own questions about what it is to be a person in the world.

 The early pages of the book continue much like many of her other works, with images of people in her life.
 The book quickly shifts, though, to offer the viewer images of Lina, flowers and the sky.
 One image in particular, a photo of Scheynius's silhouette across a beautiful clouded sky, feels like it speaks to what the rest of the book has to say.
-Unlike the photograph from 01 that first caught my attention, this image of Lina against the beautiful sky does not suggest freedom but instead a separation.
-In the image Lina's hand is raised as if grazing a window pane as she stares out at the sky.
-She is not a part of the freedom that the sky offers, she is instead restricted from reaching it.
-Held back by a physical impediment.
+Unlike the photograph from 01 that first caught my attention, this image of Lina against the cloud-filled sky does not suggest freedom but instead a separation.
+In the image Lina's hand is raised as if grazing a window pane as she stares out at the world.
+She is not a part of the freedom that the sky offers, she is instead restricted from reaching it; held back by a physical impediment.

 In the past few years, the feeling of freedom that filled her images has moved in the direction of transcendence.
 This book is an important part of that journey.
 Her signature light is abundant in the pages of 08 often bathing parts of her bareness.
 In one image, she holds her hands out into a stream of sunlight, as if running her hands under an open faucet to check the temperature.
-Rather than temperature, though, it feels as if she is testing the waters of transformation and considering the possibility, perhaps the inevitability, of change.
-Both as an artist and as a person.
+Rather than temperature, though, it feels as if she is testing the waters of transformation and considering the possibility, perhaps the inevitability, of change, both as an artist and a person.